Oyekunle-Mark/blog/content/posts/multi-environment-configuration-files-management.md

 structure:

-.config_setup.sh # file, git ignored, provides value for
+.setup # file, git ignored, provides value for
 env: env1
 shell: zsh/bash # tell init.sh the default shell so the convenient alias for updating the config files and keeping in sync with remote repo
 utilities: util1,util2 # list of all the config files to be built for this environment